vgonzalezdelena/investart/README.md

 ---

 ## 📬 Contact
-For questions or improvements, open a GitHub issue.
+For questions or improvements, open a GitHub issue or contact me https://www.linkedin.com/in/vgonzalezdelena/